Selling a House with Mold in Texas: What You Need to Know

 Key Insights

-- Selling a house in Texas means you must disclose any known defects, like mold.
+- Selling a house in Texas means disclosing any known defects, like mold.
 We ensure full transparency with a detailed inspection process.

 - Mold can lower your home’s value and affect its selling price.
 It’s important to address mold growth and take care of remediation before selling.

-- Texas laws require sellers to report mold issues, which can affect contract terms and liability.
+- Texas laws require sellers to report mold issues, affecting contract terms and liability.
 Failing to disclose can lead to breach of contract problems.

 - Paying for mold remediation and fixing related issues before listing a home in Central Texas can make the property more appealing and protect homeowner interests.

-- In San Antonio, TX, mold inspections are vital for identifying risks and ensuring you comply with Texas mold laws.
+- Mold inspections in San Antonio, TX, are vital for identifying risks and ensuring compliance with Texas mold laws.

 - Homeowners should keep detailed records of all mold repairs and inspections to reduce liabilities during the sale.

-- Mold, mildew, and water damage in areas like attics and basements can affect how buyers view your home, so take proactive steps to manage these issues.
+- Mold, mildew, and water damage in areas like attics and basements can affect buyers’ views of your home, so take proactive steps to manage these issues.

 - Realtors experienced with mold concerns in Texas can offer advice on negotiation strategies and understanding legal requirements.